The Rotary Soukup Scholarship

-- Australian Aboriginal and/or Torres Strait Islander (must complete a Confirmation of Aboriginality form or provide a statutory declaration); and
+- be of Australian Aboriginal or Torres Strait Islander descent (as demonstrated by providing a Confirmation of Aboriginality or a Statutory Declaration and two references); AND

-- Under 30 years of age at the commencement of the relevant academic year; and
+- be under 30 years of age at the commencement of the relevant academic year; AND

-- Enrolled full time in a UTS undergraduate Degree (minimum of 18 credits); and
+- be enrolled full-time in a UTS undergraduate Degree (minimum of 18 credit points); AND

-- Must be commencing their Degree during the calendar year the Scholarship is awarded; and
+- be commencing their degree during the calendar year the Scholarship is awarded; AND

-- Students that have experienced any long-term educational barriers and/or personal hardship including:
+- have experienced any long-term educational barriers and/or personal hardship including:

 - Financial hardship/low socio-economic status

 - Regional or remote background